wakacoin/blockchain/README.md

 # Wakacoin
 A fully decentralized blockchain.
-The open source code will be released on September 27, 2020.
+The open source code was released on September 27, 2020.

 Wakacoin blockchain consensus:
 1. Use Proof-of-Work (PoW).